 As fly fisherman we know the importance of backing as we hook into a big fish, particularly salmon and steelhead.
 The problem that we always had was, how do we get enough backing on there to let these big fish run?
 One handed or two handed, the problem was still the same.
 Our solution: Use braided line for backing.

 We were putting line on, and taking line off tying to come up with a better idea.
 Our goal was to maximize our reel capacity without breaking the bank.
 Now sure, you can spend a bunch of money and get an ultra small diameter backing that will work just fine.
 But it didn’t make sense to spend a bunch on backing instead of new fishing gear.
 Finally we figured out that using braided line for backing is just a better bang for your buck.

-We start off by putting 50 yards of your normal 30 lb.
-Dacron backing in a florescent color on our reel.
-This is there for a couple reasons.
-It provides a good base for layering on your braided line so that it will lay flat rather than having to build up the base with a bunch of braid.
-This also serves as the “oh crap section” because if you make it to here you better be moving!
+- Start off by putting 50 yards of normal, fluorescent, 30 lb.
+Dacron backing on your reel.
+This provides a good base for layering on your braided line, so that it will lay flat rather than having to build up the base with a bunch of braid.
+This fluorescent backing also serves as an “alarm.”
+Because if you make it to that bright line, you better be moving!
 You should never get here unless you flat run out of space to move.